olta-art/editions-sample/README.md

 for the easiest go with surge
 if you a comftable with git / github you can go with vercel or heroku

+# Mint

+note down the deployment url and head over to

+# Dive deeper

+The source code for the contracts can be found here:
+Editions
+Auction

+The source code for the subgraph can be found here Editions Subgraph